 After a pleasant morning at the Chateau, mounting our bikes for more riding through the bucolic forests and vineyard landscapes of this part of the Loire Valley, and riding along the Loire River to reach the small village of Mosnes.

 After arrival, we will visit the open-air market browsing for fresh food for our picnic lunch.
 Our mansion in Mosnes has a small little spa, where we can also relax.
 (B,L,D)

-A 30 kms (18 mi.) ride along quiet, rolling roads.
-After arrival in Mosnes, an optional pre-dinner spin of a about an hour through the picturesque countryside around the town.
+A 30 to km (18 mi.)
+Ride along quiet, rolling roads. after arrival in Mosnes, an optional pre-dinner spin of a about an hour through the picturesque countryside around the town.